 A very warm welcome to our Reception class page.
 In Reception, our children start their journey by settling into school life and begin to develop into confident, independent learners.
 I hope you find all the information that we send home useful and if you have any questions don't hesitate to ask us.
-The staff are always on hand both before and after school and our parent drop in runs every fortnight on a Tuesday afternoon between 1.15-2.15pm.
+The staff are always on hand both before and after school and throughout the day on Seesaw.

 Mrs Baines- Higher Level Teaching Assistant